 Halfway down the corridor near Dawson Falls and the Helmcken Falls turnoff you will find Pyramid campground.
 I haven’t stayed there, but the campground has a reputation for being very buggy.
 There are 50 sites and they are all first come, first served.
 It’s only $20 to camp at Pyramid.

 If you can’t get a site inside Wells Gray Park, you can also camp just outside the park near Clearwater.
 North Thompson River Provincial Park is just a 10 minute drive outside of town on (you guessed it!) the North Thompson River.
 It has 60 sites at $23 each, 88% of which are reservable.
-There are also several RV parks in and near Clearwater and lots of cabins and lodges just outside the main park entrance.
+There are also several RV parks in and near Clearwater and lots of lodges just outside the main park entrance.
 There are also lots of cute cabins you can book on AirBnb.

 Be sure to stop in at the visitor center in Clearwater before you head into the park.
 Find it at the roundabout where Clearwater Valley Road leaves Highway 5.
 The local tourism organization also has a great website with lots of info.
 Check out wellsgray.ca.

 The absolute best book on the area is Exploring Wells Gray Park by Roland Neave.
 First published in 1974, the 6th edition is now available.
 It’s an amazing resource for everything you ever wanted to know about Wells Gray from history to hiking.
 You can buy it at the park visitor center in Clearwater or on Amazon.

 So there you go, 8 waterfalls on 70km of beautiful park road.
 As I said earlier: volcanoes + glaciers = waterfall magic, right?
 I can’t wait to go back and explore more in this park.
 Do you have questions about visiting waterfalls in Wells Gray Provincial Park?
 Where’s your favourite waterfall?
 Tell me in the comments.